mtanveer1/RLS-1SVM/README.md

 # RLS-1SVM - Enhancing robustness and sparsity: least squares one-class support vector machine

-This code corresponds to the paper: Anuradha Kumari, M. Tanveer.
-"Enhancing robustness and sparsity: least squares one-class support vector machine. https://dx.doi.org/10.2139/ssrn.5095202”
+This code corresponds to the paper: Kumari, Anuradha, and M. Tanveer.
+"Enhancing robustness and sparsity: Least squares one-class support vector machine."
+Pattern Recognition (2025): 111691.

 If you are using our code, please give proper citation to the above given paper.